11 NYC Tiki Bars That Feel Like an Instant Tropical Vacation

 95 Ave.
 A; 212-614-6818 or motherofpearlnyc.com

 The vibe at this Crown Heights spot can best be described as “Stranger Things goes on vacation.”
-(In other words, it’s awesome.)
-Order the pulled pork nachos and a coconutty Painkiller cocktail—but be warned: It packs a punch.
+(In other words, it’s dark and moody, but also tropical and festive… it's a vibe, OK?)
+Order the pulled pork nachos and a Painkiller cocktail served in a coconut—but be warned: It packs a punch.

 The folks behind LES cocktail den Attaboy sure know the ingredients for a great bar: sleek, vaguely retro decor; string lights on the patio; and, of course, cocktails like the frozen Banana Hammock (rum, banana, lime, almond and “extra rum”).